Badger State Trail: Belleville to Monticello

 After a ride, cyclists may consider visiting the local businesses in downtown Monticello.
 A few blocks away, Montesian Lake sits next to a beautiful community park.
 The park and its historical marker are worth a stop.
 Cyclists can learn about the history of the area’s cheese-making industry, including the pungent Limburger cheese perfected by Swiss immigrants.

-Another worthwhile stop is the Silver and Lewis Cheese Factory Cooperative.
-This small cheese factory specializes in brick and muenster cheese, and has been operational since 1897.
-Travel east on County Highway EE for 3 miles from the trailhead.
+Another worthwhile stop to consider is the Silver and Lewis Cheese Factory Cooperative.
+This small cheese factory specializes in brick and muenster cheese, and has been in operation since 1897.
+To reach it by car, drive east on County Highway EE for three miles from the trailhead.
 Silver and Lewis is located on the right (south).

 Map of trailheads and addresses along this section of the trail.